-1.2 Responsibility for the General Administration Manual
+B. Responsibility for the Administration Manual

-1.2.1 General Maintenance of the General Administration Manuals -- The ASRC Secretary is responsible for the accuracy, maintenance, configuration control, publication and dissemination of all ASRC General Administration Manual(s).
+1. General Maintenance of the Administration Manual -- The ASRC Secretary is responsible for the accuracy, maintenance, configuration control, publication and dissemination of all ASRC Administration Manual(s).

-1.2.2 Change Pages -- The ASRC Secretary is responsible for preparation, publication, and dissemination of change pages to the ASRC General Administration Manual(s).
-The change pages shall be issued to the ASRC Chair, Chairs of each group, and Members of the Board of Directors by the next regularly scheduled Board of Directors meeting.
+2. Change Pages -- The ASRC Secretary is responsible for preparation, publication, and dissemination of change pages to the ASRC Administration Manual(s).
+The change pages shall be issued to the ASRC Chair, the Chairman of each Group, and Members of the ASRC Board of Directors by the next regularly scheduled Board of Directors meeting.